-Q&A for Former Students
+Q&A: Former Students

 Students are sometimes are rightfully tempted to get back in touch for follow-up questions about class discussions and sometimes career/business advice.

 For that purpose, here is a list of classical questions I receive and the classical answer I provide.
 If possible, check first whether you can find the answer.
-I am happy to try help my former students, but do understand that my profession is professor/researcher, not headhunter/fundraiser/consultant ;-)
+I am happy to try to help my former students, but do understand that my profession is professor/researcher, not headhunter/fundraiser/consultant ;-)

 (questions are real, sometimes I just translated them, and anonymized them)

-I have an idea/project I'm working on, can I meet you with my co-founders to discuss it with you?
+"I have an idea/project I'm working on, can I meet you with my co-founders to discuss it with you?"

 A: Getting (good) advice is a key activity for entrepreneurs (and any human being for that matter).
 However, like many things, there are constraints, including the fact that quality people who can provide advice are usually strongly time-constrained.
-So, here is a good approach you can consider, and I will usually ask my students to follow it when asking advice from me.
+So, here is a good approach you can consider, and I will usually ask my students to follow it when asking for advice from me.

 · If your question is general (i.e. “what do you think of my idea”) then … summarize your startup in such a way that the informed reader will understand roughly where you’re aiming.
 Summarizing does not mean sending 30 slides BP, but something like 1-2 paragraph max, explaining the product/market, stating your stage of progress (team? funds?
-Etc.), and be upfront how your idea compares/contrast to the closest existing thing in the market.
-So, say you want to do a “match.com” for blind people (whatever!), mention match.com in that quick summary and why you believe you can provide something that will substitute them for your submarket ("visually challenged persons").
+Etc.), and be upfront about how your idea compares/contrast to the closest existing thing in the market.
+So, say you want to do a “match.com” for blind people (whatever!), mention match.com in that quick summary, and why you believe you can provide something that will substitute them for your submarket ("visually challenged persons").

 · In both cases, shoot for your contact to provide a short answer (i.e. to your specific question, or a first gut feeling about the idea)